 Very much so.
 You can easily fill up a whole day in Okutama doing a combination of daring and laid-back activities.
 What we’ve suggested here is just one of many ways to spend a day in the area.
 It’s great for nature lovers and those who just want to escape the city for a while.

 Truthfully, it will feel like a long day if you do it without a car, given that traveling between each location is slightly inconvenient.
 Despite that, Okutama has much to offer and is a great alternative to some of the more popular day-trip destinations.
-To really get the most out of it, we would suggest staying for at least one night either in a hotel or at one of the many campsites in the area.
+To really get the most out of it, we would suggest staying at least one day either in a hotel or at one of the many campsites in the area.
+Discover more recommendations in Overnight in Okutama: The Great Tokyo Escape.

 Note: Regardless of what season you go in, make sure to bring some sensible walking shoes as some of the areas, especially around the river, are quite rocky.